Cardio-AI/cmr-domain-adaptation/README.md

     ├── Makefile           <- Makefile with commands like 'make environment' or 'make requirement' ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── metadata       <- Excel and csv files with additional metadata │   ├── interim        <- Intermediate data that has been transformed.
+    │   ├── metadata       <- Excel and csv files with additional metadata are stored here │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── predicted      <- Model predictions, will be used for the evaluations │   └── raw            <- The original, immutable data dump.
+    │   ├── predicted      <- Model predictions, will be used for the evaluation scripts │   └── raw            <- The original, immutable data dump.
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models             <- Trained and serialized model definitions and weights │
     ├── notebooks          <- Jupyter notebooks.
-    │   ├── Dataset        <- call the dataset helper functions, analyze the datasets │   ├── Evaluate       <- Evaluate the model performance, create plots │   ├── Predict        <- Use the models and predict the segmentation │   ├── Train          <- Train a new model
+    │   ├── Dataset        <- Create, map, split or pre-process the dataset │   ├── Evaluate       <- Evaluate the model predictions, create results dataframes and plots │   ├── Predict        <- Use the models and predict the segmentation │   └── Train          <- Train a new model, predict on heldout splits, undo the generator steps │
-    │   └── Test_Models    <- Tensorflow functional or subclassing tests
-    │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   ├── configs        <- Experiment config files as json